MetPX/sarracenia/doc/source.rst

 Consider, for example, Common Alerting Protocol (CAP) messages for weather alerts.
 These alerts routinely exceed 100 KBytes in size, wheras a sarracenia message is on the order of 200 bytes.
-The sarracenia messages go to many more recipients than the alert: anyone considering a alert, as oppposed to just the ones the subscriber is actually interested in, and this metadata will also be included in the log messages, and so replicated in many additional locations where the data itself will not be present.
+The sarracenia messages go to many more recipients than the alert: anyone considering downloading an alert, as oppposed to just the ones the subscriber is actually interested in, and this metadata will also be included in the log messages, and so replicated in many additional locations where the data itself will not be present.